Current Lab Team

 My major research interest focuses on the cycling of elements through the environment, specifically the biogeochemistry of carbon and nitrogen in aquatic ecosystems.
 My previous work has focused on the impacts of watershed deforestation, urbanization and large scale global change on carbon and nitrogen dynamics in New England stream and estuaries and in mangrove-estuary systems of Trinidad and Panama.
 My current work focuses impacts of altered hydroclimatic conditions in Puget Sound rivers on nitrogen cycling in the context of climate change.
 More specifically, I am interested in using stable isotopes as tools to identify nitrogen sources and understand riverine nitrogen dynamics from headwaters out to sea.

 Megan Feddern – M.S.
 Student

+Aquatic ecosystems are experiencing drastic environmental and anthropogenic changes.
 I am interested in understanding how these changes alter ecosystem structure with regards to prey and nutrient availability.
-My previous work looked at mitigation of disease in endangered fauna and population monitoring of commercially important species.
 My current work assesses how climatic regime shifts and prey availability are related to trophic position of top predators in Puget Sound and coastal Washington.
-While my current research primarily consists of compound specific stable isotope analyses, I am also interested in using compartment models and integrative assessments to improve applications of stable isotope data to ecosystem based management strategies.
+While my research primarily consists of compound specific stable isotope analysis, I am also interested in using compartment models and integrative assessments to improve applications of stable isotope data to ecosystem based management strategies.